 The suspension is different than transmission.
 This system controls how much bouncing occurs as you mow.
 The suspension absorbs shock.
 Riding lawn mowers with more suspension re more comfortable to use.

 A good suspension system is recommended for lawn mowers for uneven yards.
 Rough terrain can cause a lot of bumps.
 You want the riding mower for the uneven ground to absorbs that shock.
 Otherwise, you will be very uncomfortable as you work.

 All lawn mowers should come with safety features.
 Put on rough terrain, a good amount of safety is even more important.
 Each brand will have its safety requirements for their lawn mowers.
 Riding lawn mowers require different safety features than push mowers for rough terrain.

 Look for a discussion of safety in the user’s manual.
 A riding mower with a locking differential could be useful.
-This feature gives you extra traction.
 On rough terrain, the extra traction could be a lifesaver.